Actor-Critic Model Predictive Control: Differentiable Optimization meets Reinforcement Learning for Agile Flight: Experimental Setup

 \subsubsection{Rewards}

-For all experiments, one reward term in common is the gate progress reward, which encourages fast flight through the track.
-The objective is to directly maximize progress toward the center of the next gate.
+\revi{For all our experiments, the reward is tailored for quadrotor racing through gates.
+As such, one reward term in common is the gate progress reward, which encourages fast flight through the track.} The objective is to directly maximize progress toward the center of the next gate.
 Once the current gate is passed, the target gate switches to the next one.
 At each simulation time step $k$, the reward function is defined by \extension{ \begin{small}

 \end{small} } where $g_k$ represents the target gate center, and $p_k$ and $p_{k-1}$ are the vehicle positions at the current and previous time steps, respectively.
 Here, $ b \|\boldsymbol{\omega}_k \|$ is a penalty on the body rate multiplied by a coefficient $b=0.01$.